Tearsheet

 AI Analysis | Feedback

-NorthWestern Energy (NWE) operates primarily in the electricity and natural gas sectors across Montana, South Dakota, Nebraska, and Yellowstone National Park.
+NorthWestern Energy (NWE) operates in the electricity and natural gas markets across Montana, South Dakota, and Nebraska.
+The addressable markets for their main products and services in these regions are as follows:

 Electricity Market